sintacs/sintacs-mwai-frontend-chatbot-settings/readme.txt

 ## Description
 This WordPress plugin allows users to change chatbot parameters directly from the frontend.
 It is designed to work with the AI Engine or AI Engine Pro plugins.
-It allows you to edit existing chatbot in the frontend.
-All changes are saved into the backend on AI ReaEngine Admin.
-It requires having the chatbot previously created on the Backend.
+It allows you to edit existing chatbot settings in the frontend and save settings per user with the option to update the original chatbot settings.
+It requires having the chatbot previously created.

 ## Version
 1.1